Ward727a/RPGCreator/README.md

 To being totally honest: I really want to support 3D and 2D, but to begin the engine will only support 2D!
 - What language will be used for plugins?

-I'm still thinking about that, maybe ~~GDScript~~ (This expose the user to a lot of risk) or LUA, ~~maybe both,~~ I don't know as I'm still on the "idea" part of the plugins system!
+LUA.
 There will be a JS Support at some point, but not at the release.
 - Is there a starting assets pack?
 (Like characters textures, tilemaps, etc...)

 Maybe?